Flexible features of your mortgage and helpful service information

 Although we try to help as many customers as possible, there will be some cases where a payment holiday may not be available to you.
 These include the following:

-If your mortgage is conducted on a Shared Ownership, Consent to Lease or Buy-to-Let basis
+If your mortgage is conducted on a Shared Ownership or Buy-to-Let basis

 We'll help you to move with the times.
 After six months of having a mortgage with us, and up until your mortgage comes to an end, you could apply to borrow more.
 So you can make plans to improve your home or look forward to a special event.